Optimizing accuracy and diversity: a multi-task approach to forecast combinations: Experimental results

 To formally test whether the performances among the considered methods are statistically different, we employ the non-parametric Friedman test and post-hoc Multiple Comparisons with the Best (MCB) Nemenyi test \citep{koning2005m3}, as implemented in the R package ``tsutils'' \citep{tsutils}.
 As outlined by \cite{kourentzes2019cross}, the Friedman test initially assesses whether at least one of the methods significantly differs from the others.
 If such a difference exists, the Nemenyi test is applied to identify groups of forecasting methods that do not exhibit statistically significant differences.
 This testing approach offers the advantage of not imposing any assumptions about the distribution of data and avoids the need for multiple pairwise comparisons between forecasts, which could bias the test results.
 We apply these tests on each data frequency based on the sOWA errors as shown in Figure \ref{fig:stat_test}.
 One can interpret the results in the following manner: lower average ranks indicate better performance, but there are no significant performance differences between any two methods if their confidence intervals overlap.
 According to Figure \ref{fig:stat_test} we observe that: (i) although FFORMA-DIV outperforms FFORMA on average, their differences are not statistically significant.
-These findings align with those documented in the recent study by \cite{kang2022forecast}; (ii) our method, DNN-MTL, takes the top position and generates forecasts that exhibit statistically significant differences when compared to those produced by other meta-learners, except in the case of monthly series, where the prediction intervals of DNN-MTL and $\textrm{DNN-MTL}_{(\lambda = 0)}$ slightly overlap.
+These findings align with those documented in the recent study by \cite{kang2022forecast}; (ii) our method, DNN-MTL, takes the top position and generates forecasts that exhibit statistically significant differences when compared to those produced by other meta-learners.